What documents do I need for a mortgage application?

 - Confirmation from your accountant that: Your tax affairs are up to date, details of your current year earnings, no significant changes have occurred in the business since the date of the last accounts.

-4. Financial statements: Your financial statements provide a snapshot of your financial health and demonstrate your ability to manage money responsibly.
+4. Financial statements: Your financial statements give lenders a picture of your financial health and your ability to manage money.
 Key financial documents required include:

 - Bank statements: Statements from your current accounts for the past six months.
 These statements show your savings habits, regular deposits, and any large transactions.
 Some lenders may also ask for your savings statements.

 Information on existing borrowings: For any borrowings, such as personal loans, car finance or credit cards, you’ll need to provide detail on the current balance, monthly payments, and terms of repayment.
-Some lenders may require the statements, while others do not, as they can verify your borrowings on your credit report.
+Some lenders may require statements, while others can confirm these details through your credit report.

-Investment accounts: Statements from investment accounts, such as stocks, bonds, or retirement accounts to demonstrate additional assets and financial stability.
+- Investment accounts: Statements from investment accounts, such as stocks, bonds, or retirement accounts to show additional assets.

-Lenders review bank statements closely.
-Activities like frequent gambling, unauthorised overdraft use, referral fees, or unpaid items could negatively impact your application, suggesting financial instability or poor management of funds.
+Lenders review bank statements carefully.
+Activities such as regular gambling, unauthorised overdraft use, referral fees, or unpaid items could negatively impact your application, as they may suggest poor money management.

-5. Credit history: Lenders are obliged to check your credit history through the Central Credit Register (CCR) before giving you loan approval.
-The CCR provides a detailed report on your credit score, existing debts, and repayment history.
+5. Credit history: Lenders have to check your credit history through the Central Credit Register (CCR) before giving you loan approval.
+The CCR gives a detailed report on your credit score, existing debts, and repayment history.
 To prepare, you could obtain a copy of your credit report from the Irish Credit Bureau (ICB) or the Central Credit Register (CCR).
 This report will show your credit score, existing debts, and repayment history.

 6. If buying a new home, detail on your deposit: You’ll need to provide evidence that you have the means to fund the deposit and other costs (such as legal fees and stamp duty).
 This could be from a savings statement, equity in your current home (if moving) or other sources (such as investments).